 What Is Self-Harm?

-“NSSI is characterized by deliberate self-inflicted harm that isn’t intended to be suicidal.
-People who self-harm may carve or cut their skin, burn themselves, bang or punch objects or themselves, embed objects under their skin, or engage in myriad other behaviors that are intended to cause themselves pain but not end their lives.”
+The clinical term for self-harm is non-suicidal self-injury (NSSI).
+Self-harm involves deliberate self-inflicted harm that isn’t intended to be suicidal, such as cutting or burning skin, inserting objects under skin, or other behaviors intended to cause pain but not end life.

 • Cutting/burning skin